yegor256/blog/_drafts/_veils.md

 {% endhighlight %}

 It would be great to make the method `fetch()` return an array of objects, not an array of Hashes.
-My class `Project` looks like this:
+So my class `Project` looks like this:

 {% highlight ruby %}
 class Project